Skip to content

 • Click to download an archive file with the latest release.

-• Unpack the archive and place stack.exe somewhere on your PATH (see the Path section below).
+• Unpack the archive and place stack.exe somewhere on your PATH.

-• As of 24 February 2020, the download link has limited connectivity from within mainland China.
-If this is the case, please proceed by manually downloading (ideally via a VPN) and installing Stack per the instructions found on this page pertinent to your operating system.
+As of 24 February 2020, the download link has limited connectivity from within mainland China.
+If you experience this, please proceed by manually downloading (ideally via a VPN) and installing Stack following the instructions on this page that apply to your operating system.

-• After installation, your config.yaml file will need to be configured before Stack can download large files consistently from within China (without reliance on a VPN).
-Please add the following to the bottom of the config.yaml file:
+After installation, Stack will need to be configured before it can download large files consistently from within China (without reliance on a VPN).
+Please add the following to the bottom of the global configuration file (config.yaml):

 ###ADD THIS IF YOU LIVE IN CHINA